 Hi guys,

 I have a question for the team.
-I got the following message the other day from a "Fathers-savvy" Protestant who found my proof for the Real Presence of the Eucharist from the Fathers on the net somewhere.
+I got the following message (below) the other day from a Fathers-savvy Protestant who found my proof for the Real Presence of the Eucharist from the Fathers on the web somewhere.
 He was taking certain quotations from Augustine to refute the idea that the Fathers — or Augustine, anyway — believed in the Eucharist as we do.

 I can answer his point about the Eucharist being a sign.
 Basically we agree that it is a sign, but being a sign is not the same as being a symbol, nor is it inconsistent with a literal understanding of the Eucharist.